 NEWARK – Wayne Puff, the ringleader of a massive Ponzi scheme which defrauded hundreds of investors and mortgage lenders of more than $100 million through a purported real estate investment business, was sentenced to 216 months in federal prison yesterday, First Assistant U.S. Attorney Ralph J. Marra, Jr., announced.

 KEASBEY – Wakefern Food Corp. announced Thursday that on behalf of its ShopRite and PriceRite stores, it will donate $250,000 to The American Red Cross to assist in the relief efforts for the earthquake victims in Haiti.

-TRENTON – The Assembly passed a bill which would allow municipalities with nonpartisan forms of government the option to hold their May elections on the same day as the general election in November Thursday by a vote of 49-25, with two abstentions.
+TRENTON – A bill which will allow municipalities with nonpartisan forms of government the option to hold their May elections on the same day as the general election in November was signed into law yesterday by Acting Governor Steve Sweeney.

 STATE – Two years ago, New Jersey lawmakers authorized municipalities to use cameras mounted at intersections to photograph and ticket motorists who run red lights, but local programs have been caught up in red tape.